 - If my app uses a slash command or bot user, there's a way for a user to ask for help or send feedback within the app.

-- If my app has a bot attached, it uses the app_home_opened event to display a helpful welcome message the first time a user opens a Direct Message with the bot.
+app_home_opened event to send a welcome message the first time a user opens this view.